StarterInc/StackGen/src/docs/content/docs/legal/eula.md

 15.0 Indemnification by Licensee

-You will defend, indemnify and hold harmless Starter Inc, its affiliates, and their respective officers, directors, employees, agents, licensors and any third-party providers, from and against all claims, losses, damages and costs, including reasonable attorneys’ fees, arising from any third-party claim against Starter Inc related to Your use of the Service or Software, including any document or content You submit to the Service.
+You will defend, indemnify and hold harmless STARTER, its affiliates, and their respective officers, directors, employees, agents, licensors and any third-party providers, from and against all claims, losses, damages and costs, including reasonable attorneys’ fees, arising from any third-party claim against STARTER related to Your use of the Service or Software, including any document or content You submit to the Service.

 15.1 Exclusion of Warranties